Innovation by Design

 Ultrasonic nozzles operate by converting high frequency sound waves into mechanical energy that is transferred into a liquid, creating standing waves.
 As the liquid exits the atomizing surface of the nozzle, it is broken into a fine mist of uniform micron sized droplets.

 Unlike pressure nozzles, ultrasonic nozzles do not force liquids through a small orifice using high pressure in order to produce a spray.
 Liquid is fed through the center of a nozzle with a relatively large orifice, without pressure, and is atomized due to ultrasonic vibrations in the nozzle.
 A Sono-Tek engineered proprietary precision ultrasonic generator provides the mechanical energy required to create the vibrations in the nozzle.
 The power required to operate ultrasonic nozzles generally varies between 1 and 8 Watts.
+Click here to see a simple animation illustrating the atomization process.

 Every ultrasonic nozzle operates at a specific resonant frequency, which dictates the median droplet size.
 Droplet sizes have little variance, and can be mathematically calculated to fall within a tight predicted drop distribution.
 For example, a 120 kHz nozzle produces a median drop size of 18 microns (when spraying water).
 The higher the frequency, the smaller the median drop size.